dbindel/cs6241-s21/web/syllabus.md

 ### Course work

-The course work consists of:

-- *Lecture* (10%): Participation is expected!
-Readings will sometimes be posted in advance of meetings to prime discussion.
-- *Homework* (25%): There will be one homework per unit to
-- *Scribe notes* (20%): Students will participate in developing a set of notes over the course of the semester.
-A template for the scribe notes is provided [here][TODO].
-- *Final projects* (40%): The final project should be developed over the course of the semester.
-Projects will be subject to peer review and evaluation (worth 10% of the grade).

-In addition, 5% of the grade is reserved for written feedback at the middle and end of the class.
+Notes and readings will be posted on the course web page.
+We recommend reading the notes prior to the meeting.

+Class meetings will typically consist of an ice-breaker, open question, or group quiz, followed by lecture and full-class discussion.
+We will try to reserve part of the time for small-group work involving either paper discussions or working through a Jupyter notebook.

+Other than activities to help students keep on track with the readings, the main course activity will be a course research project.

-### Course discussion system
+### Course technology

-This term we will be using Piazza for class discussion.
-Rather than emailing me questions, I encourage you to post your questions on Piazza.
-If you have any problems or feedback for the developers, email
-<team@piazza.com>.

-Find our class page at: <http://www.piazza.com/cornell/fall2018/cs6241>.
+The public course web page will be used for all activities that can readily be shared with the world.
+Otherwise, we will use Canvas for assignments, together with integrations for discussion (Ed Discussion) and social annotation of the reading (Hypothes.is).
+We will use Jupyter notebooks and the Julia programming language for in-class exercises; these can be run locally on your machine or via Google Colab.

 ## Course policies

 ### Grading

-Graded work will be weighted as follows:

-- Class participation and scribe notes: 40%
+Graded work will be 50% a term research project, 45% participation, and 5% course feedback and evaluations.
+On a 200 point scale, this will consist of:

+#### Research project

+After an initial reaction paper (done individually), students will work in groups of 1-3 on a term-length research project.
+Part of the credit will involve participating in peer review of contributions from two other groups.
+The parts of this project will include:

+- Reaction paper involving reading and critique of at least two papers - 10 points
+- Project proposal for 1-3 people, including pointers to related work and a plan for how team members will work together - 10 points
+- Short progress report - 5 points
+- Draft report - 10 points
+- Peer review of two other draft reports - 10 points each
-- Final project: 60%
+- Final report - 40 points

+#### Participation and feedback

+After the first lecture where we lay out this syllabus, there will be 25 additional lectures.
+We ask for 90 points of "participation work," defined as

+- Participating in a class opening activity or quiz (1 point)
+- Completing a class/homework notebook (1 point per question)
+- Written participation in class discussion of a paper (1 point)
+- Providing a (solved) question suitable for a homework (1 point)
+- Defining an open research question, with reference to literature (1 point)

+For homework, quizzes, or questions that are clearly incorrect, we will provide feedback and a chance to provide a correction (or convince us that we are wrong!).
+Participation work does not have to be done wholly during class meetings.

 ### Collaboration

+Collaboration in this class is explicitly encouraged, as is reference to the research literature.
+You can and should work together, with co-authorship for group assignments.

 An assignment is an academic document, like a journal article.
 When you turn it in, you are claiming everything in it is your original work, *unless you cite a source for it*.

-You are welcome to discuss homework and projects among yourselves in general terms.
-However, you should not look at code or writeups from other students, or allow other students to see your code or writeup, even if the general solution was worked out together.
-Unless we explicitly allow it on an assignment, we will not credit code or writeups that are shared between students (or teams, in the case of projects).

-If you get an idea from a classmate, the TA, a book or other published source, or elsewhere, please provide an appropriate citation.
+If you get an idea from a classmate, the TA or professor, a book or other published source, or elsewhere, please provide an appropriate citation.
 This is not only critical to maintaining academic integrity, but it is also an important way for you to give credit to those who have helped you out.
 When in doubt, cite!
 Code or writeups with appropriate citations will never be considered a violation of academic integrity in this class (though you will not receive credit for code or writeups that were shared when you should have done them yourself).

-### Academic Integrity

-We expect academic integrity from everyone.
-School is stressful, and you may feel pressure from your coursework or other factors, but that is no reason for dishonesty!
-If you feel you can't complete the work on the own, come talk to the professor, the TA, or your advisor, and we can help you figure out what to do.

 For more information, see Cornell's
 [Code of Academic Integrity](http://cuinfo.cornell.edu/Academic/AIC.html).